-- o Damage to existing river crossings at the Rietspruit main stem and eastern tributary. - Temporary interruption of water supply from existing pipeline to allow for tie-in of de-bottlenecking section of gravity main. - o Influence to traffic along roads (R510 and dirt road to Wovenfontein). - o Damage to dirt road to Wovenfontein through use by heavy vehicles.
+- o Damage to existing river crossings at the Rietspruit main stem and eastern tributary. - o Temporary interruption of water supply from existing pipeline to allow for tie-in of de-bottlenecking section of gravity main. - o Influence to traffic along roads (R510 and dirt road to Wovenfontein). - o Damage to dirt road to Wovenfontein through use by heavy vehicles.

-o Criminal activities associated with construction.
+- Safety and Security - o Criminal activities associated with construction.